 Contact Clinton at 250-755-7691, ext 52244 or email

 After many years away, Christian moved home primarily to be closer to his family.
-Excited to be home and working at Code Brew, Christian hopes to motivate and inspire his team mates to become the best versions of themselves as ambassadors of the Nanaimo & District Hospital Foundation.
+Excited to be home and working at Code Brew, Christian hopes to motivate and inspire his team mates to reach their full potential as ambassadors of the Nanaimo & District Hospital Foundation.

-When away from Code Brew, Christian can be found playing soccer, watching every Montreal Canadiens games, helping others (especially dogs) and loving his family.
+When not at Code Brew, you can find Christian playing soccer, watching every Montreal Canadiens game, helping others (especially dogs) and cherishing time spent with his family.

 Contact Christian at 250-755-7691, ext 52244 or email

 Emily Tait keeps all our many and multifaceted activities moving forward in her role as Administration and Development Coordinator with the Foundation.
 She brings with her a wealth of knowledge in event planning and administration.
 Emily’s strength lies in her exceptional organizational skills, ability to multi-task, and boundless enthusiasm, which she brings to every task she undertakes.

 Emily graduated from VIU in 2016, where she earned her certification in Applied Business Technology.
 Her education and experience have given her the skills necessary to excel in her current role, where she manages a wide range of tasks and initiatives to support the Foundation’s fundraising efforts.

 Emily has a strong connection to the Nanaimo & District Hospital Foundation as her mother worked here for almost 20-years, who really engrained in her friends & family the importance of supporting your local hospital.
 Emily is excited to carry on her mother’s legacy and continue to champion the Foundation’s incredible initiatives.